samwize/wwdc-dl/README.md

 ## Playground

-The script is written in Playground environment for convenience.
-It makes a copy to `wwdc-dl.swift`.
+The script is written in Playground environment, for convenience.
+Edit in Playground, then make a copy to `wwdc-dl.swift` with `copy.sh`.